-- Black Bourbon Society Partners With Jim Beam® for the 2nd Annual Open Door Tour
+- Black Bourbon Society Partners With Jim Beam® for 2nd Annual Open Door Tour

-- Samara Rivers on Creating a Seat at the Table for Black Bourbon Drinkers
+- Samara Rivers Creates a Seat at the Table for Black Bourbon Drinkers

 Beverage companies like Beam Suntory have been receptive to Diversity Distilled and its mission.
 Beam Suntory initiated its first resource group for African American employees and hired its first chief diversity & inclusion officer, Victoria Russell, who is also a member of BBS.